Electronics-AI/COCO_ToolKit/README.md

 ## 3.0 Running
 1. Let's run our code!
 ```
-python run.py --all --train {images per category in train set to download} \
+python run.py --all --train {images per category in the train set to download} \
-                    --val {images per category in val set to download} \
+                    --val {images per category in the validation set to download} \
                     --web_batch {download images at once from COCO website}
 ```
 **Note:** --all argument is responsible for: